syminical/Tetris-Sprint/README.md

 # Tetris-Sprint

+This project is currently being worked on.
+Please check the 'latestRelease' branch for the previous stable version.

 Inspired by http://www.tetrisfriends.com/games/Sprint/game.php , wanted to see if I could do it.
+(RIP)

 the world is quiet here